Dell announces 40-inch curved ultrawide 5K display

-New Delhi, Jan 11 : PC giant Dell has announced its new high-end UltraSharp 40 curved ultrawide 5K monitor.
+New Delhi: PC giant Dell has announced its new high-end UltraSharp 40 curved ultrawide 5K monitor.

 It is claimed to be the world’s first 40-inch ultrawide curved monitor offering a resolution of 5K2K (5120 x 2160 pixels).